Support, Networking, and Meet Up Groups

 Date and Time: Third Tuesday of every month, 5:00 p.m. to 6:00 p.m.

-If you have a loved one between the ages of 16 and 30, and are wondering what the next steps are after high school, this group is for you.
-For upcoming dates and to register, join our MeetUp group.
+If you have a loved one between the ages of 16 to 30, and are wondering what the next steps are after high school, this group is for you.
+For more information or to RSVP, contact Gabbi Mansell at gamansell@slarc.org.

 Families and Caregivers of Adults